official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

-“… left Saddam Hussein in power, the predatory leader of a brutal, tyrannical regime that demonstrated little evidence of intending to comply fully with the demands of the international community.”121
+“… left Saddam Hussein in power, the predatory leader of a brutal, tyrannical regime that demonstrated little evidence of intending to comply fully with the demands of the international community.”[^121]

-121 Annan K. Interventions: A Life In War And Peace.
+[^121]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.

 70

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 268. Mr Annan added that his predecessor as Secretary-General had offered him only one piece of advice when he left office at the end of 1996: